Robora-Lab/autonomous-building-inspection/index.md

 The inspection of rooftops plays a critical role in assessing the structural integrity and maintenance needs of buildings.
 Traditionally, this task has been carried out by inspectors physically accessing rooftops to identify defects in the building envelope and rooftop equipment.
 This manual approach is inherently time-consuming, especially for large-scale commercial and industrial structures, and presents significant challenges for visualizing structures.

-Advancements in Uncrewed Aerial Vehicle (UAV) technology and photogrammetry have opened new possibilities for building inspections.
+Advancements in uncrewed aerial vehicle (UAV) technology and photogrammetry have opened new possibilities for building inspections.
 UAV's equipped with high-resolution cameras can capture images from locations inaccessible to inspectors, enabling comprehensive documentation of structures.
 These images can be processed using 3D reconstruction techniques to create digital models of the inspected structures.
 This not only facilitates better visualization of scale and defect locations, but also serves as a historical record for tracking structural changes over time.

 This project investigates: (1) optimal practices for producing high-quality 3D reconstructions of rooftop infrastructure, (2) applications of these reconstructions in cold region climates, and (3) autonomous defect detection from the collected data.